JimmyALiu/FoodBankConnect/README.md

 ### Testing
-To run the automated tests, `cd` into the server or client folder and run `npm test`.
+To run the automated tests, `cd` into the server or client folder and run `npm run test`.
-'npm start:intake' for the server side allow you to see what the output of the current database is.
-A manual test to alleviate fears lmao.